giannilmbd/dynare/doc/manual/source/the-model-file.rst

        observed variables.
 This is equivalent to manually listing all the observed variables after the ``estimation`` command.

+    .. option:: pruning

+       See :opt:`pruning`.
+Governs the creation of posterior objects during estimation.
+       When using nonlinear filters, it should be consistent with the setting of the ``pruning`` option of ``particle_filter_options``.

     .. option:: number_of_particles = INTEGER

        Number of particles used when evaluating the likelihood of a